The five secrets to keeping calm when hosting Christmas dinner.

 Considering the fact that these are family members/friends, this is quite an achievable task.

 Good hospitality is entirely dependent on the ability to provide excellent personal experiences.
-Those that make every guest feel that despite the broader gathering, everything that happens here is for him and him alone.
-And this is precisely what you should give your guests.
+Those that make every guest feel that despite the broader gathering, everything that happens is for him and him alone.
+And this is precisely what you should grant your guests.

 What's the spice that Aunt Gina can't stand?